 ALTA/NSPS Land Title Survey

-An ALTA/NSPS survey is a boundary survey adhering to a set of minimum standards adopted by the American Land Title Association and National Society of Professional Surveyors.
-An ALTA/NSPS survey is often provided for commercial properties, as it will supply the title company with the information required to insure the title to the land to the highest degree.
-In addition to the minimum standard detail requirements for ALTA/NSPS land title survey items, optional Table A items are included in the ALTA/NSPS standards.
-A careful review of the optional survey responsibilities and specifications in "Table A " helps delineate a clear scope of the land surveyor's services.
+An ALTA/NSPS survey is a boundary survey often provided for commercial properties.
+It supplies the title company with the information required to insure the title to the land to the highest degree.
+In addition to the minimum standards adopted by the American Land Title Association and National Society of Professional Surveyors for ALTA/NSPS, optional Table A items are included in the ALTA/NSPS standards.
+Careful review of “Table A“ items will establish a clear scope of the land surveyor's services.

 ALTA/NSPS Free Quote Request